Crook County Courthouse

 Crook County Courthouse is a courthouse located in Prineville, Oregon, United States.
-The present courthouse, built in 1909, replaced an earlier courthouse built in 1889.
-In November 2021, voters of Crook County, Oregon approved a bond measure to raise up to $35 million to build a new Justice Center on a different site.
+The present courthouse, built in 1909, replaced an earlier one built in 1889.
+In November 2021, voters of Crook County, Oregon, approved a bond measure to raise up to $35 million to build a new Justice Center on a different site.

 History

 Construction

 The second Crook County Courthouse was completed in February 1886 at a cost of $5,474.
-The contractor was H.A.
-Belknap.
+The contractor was H. A. Belknap.

 On February 4, 1904, the 1889 courthouse was partially destroyed by fire.

 In January 1907, the Crook County Commission let out a contract for construction of a new courthouse at a cost of $50,000.
 The contract went to the Prineville Construction Company.
 The building was to be paid for with $43,500 from the county, and $6,500 raised by a subscription from the citizens of Prineville.